zarf-dev/zarf/docs/3-create-a-zarf-package/2-zarf-components.md

 Can be:

 - Relative paths to either a file or directory (from the `zarf.yaml` file)
-- Absolute paths to either a file or directory (not recommended)
 - A remote URL (http/https)
 - Verified using the `shasum` field for data integrity (optional and only available for files)